thezerobit/sml_life/README.md

 Haskell with GHC 7.0.3:

-104.905 seconds (compiled)
+??? seconds (compiled with -O2)

 So the SML/MLton version is about 9 times faster than PyPy and 37 times faster than CPython.
 Clojure comes in a close 3rd, just a bit slower than PyPy.
-Haskell was really disappointing.
-I tried to improve Haskell by utilizing unboxed Arrays in the file life-array.hs, but that version causes a stack overflow.
+Haskell time improved dramatically by compiling with "-O2", will update time when I'm at my benchmarking machine next.